cedricwalter/cedricwalter.github.io/_posts/2005-01-22-patents-and-fishes-interim-report.md

     - instructions
 ---

-<span style="font-weight: bold;"> Copy of the letter I have received from FFII <<feedback@ffii.org>>
+ Copy of the letter I have received from FFII <<feedback@ffii.org>>

 Dear FFII supporter \[1\],

-<span style="font-weight: bold;">The adoption of the Council’s software patent agreement seems to have been postponed once more.
+The adoption of the Council’s software patent agreement seems to have been postponed once more.
 We heard this from various knowledgable sources, but it has not been publically confirmed by the Council presidency.

-If the adoption is postponed, <span style="font-weight: bold;">the Parliament will have the chance to restart the procedure\[2\].
+If the adoption is postponed,the Parliament will have the chance to restart the procedure\[2\].
 Even Klaus-Heiner Lehne MEP (German Christian Democrat), who is presiding over the decisions in the legal affairs committee (JURI) and has gone to some lengths to resist the restart while spreading the latest fallacies of the patent lobby\[3\], agreed that he would be open to the restart project if the Council postponed once more.

 We will see a lobbying blitz of unprecedented proportions on the part of the patent industry in the coming weeks and months.